Home Pottery Studio Set Up Guide

 If you’re working in a small studio and can’t have a separate area, just make sure your area is clean before and after you glaze.
 Covering the table with plastic will also do.
 This extra layer will protect your table from the Glaze and keep everything clean.

-When looking for a glazing table, there’s no industry standard, but it should have enough space to put all the ceramics for the project you’re working on, and still have enough room for your supplies.
+When looking for a glazing table, there’s no industry standard, but it should have enough space to hold all the ceramics for the project you’re working on and still have room for your supplies.

 I was lucky enough to have an Old Banquette Table that’s perfect for my small Studio Space.
-It’s a heavy table that I not only use for Glazing I also use it for Wedging and Hand Building.
-If you don’t have a work table this Height Adjustable Folding Table may do the trick for your space.
-It is durable, easy to clean, and handles a weight capacity of 350 pounds.
+It’s a heavy table that I not only use for glazing, but also for Wedging and Hand Building.
+If you don’t have a work table, this Height Adjustable Folding Table may do the trick for your space.
+It is durable, easy to clean, and has a weight capacity of 350 pounds.

 Storage Shelves

-Your pieces should have enough space to segregate Ceramics that you need to Bisque or Glaze and finished products.
+Your pieces should have enough space to separate the Ceramics you need to Bisque or Glaze from the finished products.

-When working on small spaces, you can keep all of your Ceramics on one shelf.
-However, it would be best if you kept pots that need firing or glazing away from your finished products.
+When working in small spaces, you can keep all of your Ceramics on one shelf.
+However, it would be best to keep pots that need firing or glazing away from your finished products.
 This practice smoothens your workflow and avoids your ceramics from being tampered.

-I also have storage space on the shelves for glazing bowls, measuring cups, strainers, newspapers, plastic bags, ware boards, mason stains, Giffin grip, and the Handheld Clay Extruder.
+I also have storage space on the shelves for glazed bowls, measuring cups, strainers, newspapers, plastic bags, ware boards, mason stain jars, Giffin grip, and the Handheld Clay Extruder.

 - Have some of these Easy to Assemble Shelves placed on different sides of your Studio

-- Find some Shelves in your home or Second Hand Store.
+- Find some Shelves in your home or a second-hand store.

-- Have your Shelves custom-made to save space and make sure that you’re utilizing every inch of your Studio.
+- Have your Shelves custom-made to save space and ensure you’re utilizing every inch of your Studio.

 Damp Room

-Setting up a damp room away from everything that you’re working on is an ideal setup for a Pottery Studio.
-This area will serve as a space where you can place all damp ceramics or pieces that still need some work.
+Setting up a damp room away from everything you’re working on is ideal for a Pottery Studio.
+This area will serve as a space for placing all damp ceramics or pieces that still need some work.
 The goal of having a damp space is to prevent your ceramics from drying out before you finish trimming or decorating

 If you have room in your Studio you can get a small Portable Greenhouse with 4 Shelves to use as a Damp Space.
 It is enclosed and designed to keep moisture in.
 Click HERE to get yours.